vinamartin/alliance/README.md

 * Run the executable at <distribution_home>/bin/alliance.bat or <distribution_home>/bin/alliance

 ## Additional information
-Please submit issues at (https://github.com/connexta/alliance/issues)
+Please submit issues at (https://github.com/codice/alliance/issues)

 Many thanks for using Alliance.

--- The Connexta Alliance Development Team
+-- The Codice Alliance Development Team

 ## Copyright / License
-Copyright (c) Connexta, LLC
+Copyright (c) Codice Foundation

 This is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.